Azure-Samples/azure-zabbix-templates/README.md

    Install Zabbix server manually according to the [document](https://www.zabbix.com/documentation/2.2/manual/installation) or use [zabbix quickstart sample for zabbix](https://github.com/Azure/azure-quickstart-templates/tree/master/zabbix-monitoring-cluster).

+   This sample is verified with Zabbix v2.2 and v3.2.

    Install Zabbix agent on the same machine, and config to to talk to the server.
 The quick start sample will automaticlly do this.

 2. Prepare the hosting VM